salesforce/pomgen/example/README.md

 ## Looking around

 This example has 3 libraries.
 A library is a collection of one or more Bazel Packages that produce Maven Artifacts.
 A library is defined by the presence of a [LIBRARY.root](healthyfoods/MVN-INF/LIBRARY.root) marker file.
+In the Maven World, a Library would be a Maven project with one or more modules.

 A Bazel Package that produces a Maven Artifact must have a [BUILD.pom](healthyfoods/fruit-api/MVN-INF/BUILD.pom) file that defines Maven specific metadata.